I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 Okay.

-So male escort met her in 2012, uh, around 2012 to 2013-ish.
+So, male escort met her in 2012, around 2012 to 2013-ish.

 Basically, what ended up happening was Cassie called him for a bachelorette party.

-Um, nobody was available.
+Nobody was available.

-He shows up and no one's there, it's just Cassie.
+He shows up and no one's there.

-He's like, What the hell?
+He's like, what the hell?

-She's like, Hey, is it okay?
+She's like, hey, is it okay?

 I'll pay you extra.

-He's like, Okay, no problem.
+He's like, okay, no problem.

-So um he opens the door, so he goes inside.
+So he goes inside.

-Escort is a male prostitute, right?
+Just to check, Escort is a male prostitute, right?

-Yes, but this guy was a was a stripper.
+Yes, but this guy was a stripper.

-He was the escort, yeah.
+He goes to escort, yeah.

-He wasn't a prostitute, he wasn't a prostitute, yeah.
+He wasn't a prostitute, yeah.

-Okay, so um so he shows up, right?
+So, um, so he shows up, right?

 And Cassie's there by herself, or so he thinks, or so he thinks, right?

-So she opens the door, um, he goes in, and they rub baby on each other, right?
+Um, he goes in, and they rub baby on each other, right?

 Um, he didn't know who she was back then.